seraphim503/TQSS/readme.md

 ---
 # 6. Others

-Im just a bba guy with 0 coding knowledge, and a gemini student account. let me know if theres issues bugs or design ideas.
+- Im just a bba guy with 0 coding knowledge, and a gemini student account. let me know if theres issues bugs or design ideas.
+(DM on TBD or email burningdesire503@gmail.com)
+- ar kisuna, nobody asked for this but i made it anyway.
+Special thanks to [Rezaul.Rabbi](https://www.torrentbd.net/account-details.php?id=273095) bhai for inspiration, Idea and guidance.